Chunxiang-web/open_food_facts_united_states/README.md

 Next I tried to "Create from Cloud Storage" but there were issues with column names copying over correctly.

-Finally I resorted to using the CLI with the command.
+Finally I resorted to using the CLI.
 The first attempt failed due to bad records, but was able to finally resolve the issue by using the --max_bad_records record.

 ### Data Studio Charts
 It took a little while to understand how to add data sources, and eventually settled on using 4 created tables in BigQuery vs. custom queries due to speed purposes.